Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

     using `module --force purge`.
 This is a side effect of how Lmod works when unloading modules.
 There is no easy workaround for this.

-    However, doing a `module --force unlod LUMI` first and then changing the value of `EBU_USER_PREFIX` and then reloading a `LUMI` module will work.
+    However, doing a `module --force unload LUMI` first and then changing the value of `EBU_USER_PREFIX` and then reloading a `LUMI` module will work.

 From now on you will also see the software that you have installed yourself for